How To Get Wavy Hair Without Damaging It

 If you have naturally occurring waves, you can easily care for them and enhance them with a few swaps or additions to your daily routine.
 Shampooing and conditioning your hair as needed set the stage for healthy hair.

 Your hair does not need to be washed every day; it’s actually better not to.
-This is because when you wash your hair, you strip it of its natural oils.
-Those natural oils help keep your hair moisturized.
+When you wash your hair, you strip it of its natural oils, which help keep it moisturized.

-Because our hair tends to get dried out as we age, it’s even more important to keep it hydrated to combat frizz.
-Shampooing your hair about three times a week is a good standard to try, which will help prevent your hair from drying out.
+Because hair tends to dry out as we age, it’s even more important to keep it hydrated to combat frizz.
+Shampooing your hair about three times a week is a good standard to try, and it will help prevent your hair from drying out.

 Instead of using a brush, try a wide-tooth comb.
 This will minimize tangles while helping your hair retain its shape more easily!
-Once your wet hair is damp, using specific hair products like mousse or sea salt spray can take a textured, beach wave look and elevate it.
+Once your wet hair is damp, specific hair products like mousse or sea salt spray can elevate a textured, beach-wave look.

 Speaking of the best hair products to get wavy hair, here are some products worth arming yourself with when your tresses crave a wavy hairstyle without damage.